vocobox/human-voice-dataset/README.md

 Next sections explain how the voice samples where recorded and exported, which may be useful for those wishing to extend this dataset.

-## Filling the dataset with voices
+## Adding voices samples to the dataset

 ### Devices
 For the first voice record, we simply used :